kevinThulnith/Laravel-project/README.md

 ## Frontend

-The frontend is built using Laravel Breeze, providing:
+The frontend is built using Laravel Breeze and Tailwind styling, providing:

 -   Authentication pages (login, registration, password reset, email verification).
 -   Basic product management UI integrated with the backend API.